 Finding #3: Novelty & variation are keys to engagement.

-When it comes to standardized testing (and life in general), problems that arise don't come already labeled with the skills and strategies required to solve them.
+When it comes to standardized testing (and life in general), problems that arise aren’t labeled with the skills and strategies required to solve them.

-This makes it important to provide mixed practice opportunities so students are focused to ask themselves questions about what the problem is asking and what they are trying to find.
+This makes it important to provide mixed practice opportunities so students are focused on asking themselves questions about what the problem is asking and what they are trying to find.

-This type of variation not only supports a deeper level of engagement, it also support the metacognitive strategies needed to analyze and develop a strategy to solve (Rohrer & Taylor, 2014).
+This type of variation not only supports a deeper level of engagement, it also supports the metacognitive strategies needed to analyze and develop a strategy to solve (Rohrer & Taylor, 2014).

 The benefits of novelty in learning

-A 2013 study supports the importance of novelty in supporting reinforcement learning (aka review) as well.
-The findings suggested that when task variation was provided for an already familiar skill it offered the following benefits:
+A 2013 study also supports the importance of novelty in supporting reinforcement learning (aka review).
+The findings suggested that when task variation was provided for an already familiar skill, it offered the following benefits:

 - reduced errors due to lack of focus